-FY2020 progress on 3.G.
+FY2021 progress on 3.G.

-Results: We analyzed KCG entry data from the Point of Sale (POS) system and decided to close the garden on Sundays, and we simplified our schedule to be consistent throughout the season of operation.
+Results: We analyzed KCG entry data from the Point of Sale (POS) system and decided the KCG would be closed on Sundays in the 2020 season.
+We also simplified our schedule to be open consistently throughout the season of operation.